zendesk/sla_event_tracking_app/README.md

-# SLAter - SLA Event Tracking App
+# SLA Event Tracker

-See information about a ticket's SLA events.
+See information about ticket SLA events.

 ### This app does the following: